 Is an online class the same as tutoring?

 Private classes are similar to tutoring—but I see my role as more than just helping you with homework.
 I am not a part-time neighborhood tutor.
 I don’t give you the correct answers, or rewrite your sentences.
 I will provide you with a flexible, creative learning environment: your very own English class, where you can explore and excel at your own pace without the pressure of grades and tests.
 As we work together, we will do more than simply raise your next test score or semester grade.
 I will help you develop your skill set, to make you a strong writer, a sharp reader, and a creative critical thinker.

 What’s your teaching background?

 Since 2010, I’ve been privileged to teach English in the summer program at Phillips Exeter Academy, one of the world’s most esteemed and rigorous college preparatory schools.
 My teaching style is based on Exeter’s famous Harkness method, which encourages students and teachers to learn collaboratively through open discussion.
 Learning is a beautiful, messy, exciting process of questioning and exploring.
 I strive to help students discover the joy of the learning process, acting as both an experienced guide and a supportive partner.

 I earned my Bachelor of Arts degree magna cum laude from Boston University, with a double concentration in English and Linguistics.
-I hold a Master’s degree in English Literature from Simmons College, where I specialized in American literatures—the American novel, YA and children’s literature, and Native American literature—and postcolonialism.
+I hold a Master’s degree in English Literature from Simmons College, where I specialized in American literature—the American novel, YA and children’s literature, and Native American literature—and postcolonialism.

 What teaching materials do you use?

 My teaching is highly individualized and flexible.
 I create challenging and fun assignments, entirely customized to my students’ learning styles and talents.
 I do this because it works.
 I don’t believe in one-size-fits-all textbooks and cookie-cutter worksheets.
 One of the joys of teaching for me is creating materials that engage and inspire each student.
-The most effective learning plan combines both core reading and writing skills with a student’s goals and interests.
+The most effective learning plan combines both core reading and writing skills with a student’s unique goals and interests.